-Sophie Dervaux joined the Vienna State Opera Orchestra and the Vienna Philharmonic as principal bassoon in 2015.
-Previously, she was principal contrabassoon of the Berlin Philharmonic from 2013 until 2015.
+Sophie Dervaux has been principal bassoonist of the Vienna Philharmonic and the Vienna State Opera Orchestra since 2015.
+Previously, she was principal contrabassoonist of the Berlin Philharmonic.

-Sophie Dervaux has performed in the major concert halls of the world, including the Vienna Musikverein, Berlin Philharmonie, Paris Philharmonie, Suntory Hall in Tokyo, Royal Albert Hall in London and Carnegie Hall in New York.
+Sophie Dervaux has performed at the world’s most prestigious concert halls, including the Philharmonie de Paris, Berlin Philharmonie, Suntory Hall Tokyo, Carnegie Hall New York, Royal Albert Hall London.

 In October 2022 her third album Bach-Haydn with works by Johann Christian Bach, youngest son of Johann Sebastian, and by Johann Michael Haydn, younger brother of Joseph Haydn, was released by Berlin Classics.
 On this recording, made together with the Munich Chamber Orchestra, Sophie Dervaux acts as bassoonist and conductor – as she does on her second album Mozart-Hummel-Vanhal (April 2022) with the Mozarteum Orchestra Salzburg.
 Sophie Dervaux made her conducting debut in 2019 with the National Chamber Orchestra of Armenia.
 In addition to the Mozarteumorchester Salzburg and the Munich Chamber Orchestra, she has also conducted the Orchestre Victor Hugo in Besançon, the chamber orchestra Les Sacqueboutiers, and the Aichi Chamber Orchestra, with whom she performed the world premiere of Félix Dervaux’s Nagoya Bassoon Concerto at Shirakawa Hall Nagoya (JP), among others.